Freddie Mac: Building Continues: Additional Investor Reporting Technical Specifications

 • HARP volume represented 2 percent of total refinance volume.

-• Four percent of the loans refinances through HARP had a loan-to-value ratio greater than 125 percent.
+• Five percent of the loans refinanced through HARP had a loan-to-value ratio greater than 125 percent.

-• Twenty-six percent of HARP refinance for underwater borrowers were for shorter-term 15- and 20-year mortgages, which build equity faster than traditional 30-year mortgages.
+• Twenty?six percent of HARP refinances for underwater borrowers were for shorter-term 15- and 20-year mortgages, which build equity faster than traditional 30-year mortgages.

-• HARP refinances represented 7 or more percent of total refinances in Nevada, Florida and Georgia, more than double the 3 percent of total refinances nationwide over the same period.
+• HARP refinances represented 6 or more percent of total refinances in Nevada, Florida, and Georgia, double the 3 percent of total refinances nationwide over the same period.

 Borrowers who refinanced through HARP had a lower delinquency rate compared to borrowers eligible for HARP who did not refinance through the program.